House Committee Calls Ethics Commissioner to Testify on Green Fund Violations

 0:00

-The vote came a week after the ethics commissioner released a report finding that Verschuren failed to recuse herself from decisions that benefited organizations she had ties to.
-While serving as chair of the board, Verschuren continued serving on the boards of the Verschuren Centre for Sustainability in Energy and the Environment and the MaRS Discovery District.
+The committee’s vote came a week after the ethics commissioner released a report finding that Verschuren failed to recuse herself from decisions that benefited organizations she had ties to.

-In June, a report by Auditor General Karen Hogan found there were over 90 conflict of interest rule breaches related to SDTC, with money being given to dozens of ineligible projects.
-Hogan said her office found “significant lapses” in the governance and stewardship of taxpayers’ funds at the organization, with 10 projects out of 58 receiving $59 million in funding despite being ineligible.
+In early June, a report by Auditor General Karen Hogan found some 90 conflict-of-interest rule breaches related to SDTC, with money being given to dozens of ineligible projects.

-Hogan found that 63 of the 90 conflict of interest violations were related to the two COVID-19 relief payments the organization received.
-She said those payments also violated the government contribution agreement, which does not allow blanket payments and instead “requires that each individual contract and payment be looked at on a merit basis and awarded to a specific project.”
+Hogan said those payments also violated the government contribution agreement, which does not allow blanket payments and instead “requires that each individual contract and payment be looked at on a merit basis and awarded to a specific project.”

-Following the release of the report, the government announced that the SDTC would be disbanded and that all programs under it would be transferred to the National Research Council.
-Industry Minister François-Philippe Champagne said in a June 4 statement that the auditor generals review had revealed serious weaknesses in SDTCs governance.
+Following release of Hogan’s report, the government announced that the SDTC would be disbanded and all programs under it would be transferred to the National Research Council.

 Disagreement Over When to Meet

-During the Industry and Technology Committee meeting, Liberal MP Pam Damoff said there was no disagreement within the parties that Verschuren had behaved improperly.
-“This was someone who had a history going back to the Harper years of being appointed to boards and advisory committees, and I pointed out to her that even if she got advice to the contrary, she should have known better and should have recused herself,” she said.
+“This was someone who had a history going back to the Harper years of being appointed to boards and advisory committees, and I pointed out to her that even if she got advice to the contrary, she should have known better and should have recused herself,” Damoff said.

 Much of the meeting was spent debating a sub-amendment to the main motion, which called for the ethics commissioner to testify as soon as Parliament returns in September instead of within a month.

 Conservative MP Michael Cooper said that given the importance of the ethics commissioner’s report, there was “no reason” why the committee should wait nearly two months to hear from him.
-He also said that the auditor general had identified 20 additional conflicts, valued at nearly $2.6 million, where Verschuren voted in favour of motions that resulted in money being given to companies she had a stake in.
+He also said the auditor general had identified 20 additional conflicts, valued at nearly $2.6 million, where Verschuren voted in favour of motions that resulted in money being given to companies she had a stake in.

 “It underscores why we need to hear from Ms. Verschuren sooner rather than later.
 She needs to come before committee and she needs to address these 20 additional conflicts, and then based upon her testimony, additional steps can be taken, including referring the matter to the ethics commissioner to undertake a further investigation,” he said.